 The popularity of the Loony Dook on New Year's Day has spread, with similar Loony Dook events taking place along the length of the 55-mile coastline of the Firth of Forth.

-Spectators are welcome to cheer on participants in the annual communal exercise in masochism, both along the route of the march and down on the beach at South Queensferry.
+Spectators are welcome to cheer on participants in the annual communal exercise in masochism down on the beach at South Queensferry.

 £12.50 (includes £1 booking fee).